puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 In Puppet 2.7, the acceptability of hyphenated class names changed a few times.
 The root problem is that hyphens are not distinguishable from arithmetic subtraction operations in Puppet's syntax.
 Throughout the 3.x series, class names with hyphens were deprecated but not completely removed.
 Now they are completely illegal since arithmetical expressions can appear in more places.

-They will fail the whole catalog compilation.
+This makes catalog compilation fail entirely.

 ### Example: Import no longer works

 Usually this is an old-school site.pp that does something like `import nodes/*.pp`.
-You don't fix this in code, because the `manifestdir` setting in puppet.conf can take a whole directory and that it searches subdirectories.
+You don't fix this in code, but instead use the `manifestdir` setting in puppet.conf to import a whole directory and all subdirectories.

-This will fail the whole catalog compilation.
+This makes catalog compilation fail entirely.